The perks of living below your means

 10 I pay my future self first

-Of course I would be a fake member of the FIRE community if I made two overseas trips a year and didn’t make provision for my future financially free self too.
-Fortunately, for the past three years, saving 27.5% of my gross salary and bonus has been automated via payroll - and I maxed out my R33 000 tax-free allowance in the first week of this tax year.
+Of course I would be a fake member of the FIRE community if I made two overseas trips a year and didn’t make provision for one day.
+Don't worry, I pay my future self first.
+I don't even see that money coming into my bank account.
+For the past three years, saving 27.5% of my gross salary and bonus has been automated via payroll - and I maxed out my R33 000 tax-free allowance in the first week of this tax year.
 Plus, I bought my first ETF from EasyEquities this month.
 I will earn less than R1 million this year, so if you do the calcs, all is set to make my 30% annual savings goal for 2019.